mackenzieleach/screwthereview/README.md

 ## Repository Layout
 More information about repository structure is forthcoming as we begin development in the coming weeks.

+**Mockups:** This directory offers mock-ups for our landing page, search feature, roulette fearure, about page, experience result page and account page.
-**Reports:** This directory contains our team's weekly status reports for the course.
+**Reports:** This directory contains our team's weekly status reports for the course as well as a status report template.
 **screwthereview**: This folder contains the source code for the application.